Stake Solana with Kiln - enterprise-grade staking

-Staking consists in locking native tokens (ie SOL) to give “Validators” the right to secure a chain.
-Validators achieve this by proposing new blocks or attesting other validators blocks, earning a yield while doing so.
+By locking a protocol’s native tokens (ie SOL) to give “validators” the right to secure a chain.
+Validators propose new blocks or attest other validators’ blocks, gaining rewards for doing so.

 Why should you stake your assets?

-Staking generates the safest and most predictable yields in the crypto space.
-It is the most natural yield feature in crypto as the value originates from the blockchain’s native currency inflation, making it forecastable.
-By staking SOL tokens, you help secure the network and earn rewards at the same time.
+Staking generates predictable yields and is considered a safe way to build capital.
+It is the most natural yield feature in crypto as the value originates from the blockchain’s native currency inflation.
+You help secure the network and earn rewards by staking your SOL.

-In other words, not staking holds back the network’s inflation as your token share is diluted among other people who are staking and accumulating new tokens.
+Not staking holds back the network’s inflation.
+Your token share will be diluted among other people’s tokens that are being staked and accumulating new tokens into the network.